 So far, UK MPs back Dr Tanya Byron's report that the BBFC should rate videogames aimed at adults in the UK, while ELSPA has put all its weight behind PEGI.

 Let me be clear - we will argue coherently our case, stated Jackson.
 Nobody is saying for a second that if government brings in a regulation for a videogames act of parliament that our members won't fight it.
-Of course
+Of course they will.

 At the end of the day we're a very law-abiding industry and we'll fight our corner right the way through.
 If there's a legislative process we'll fight that as well.